juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

     decode_float: true
 ```

-For each set used during the fit of the model, usually train and validation, there needs to be passed information about the clip sampler, the transform applied to each clip and the configuration for the dataloaders.
+For each set used during the fit of the model, usually training and validation, there needs to be passed information about the clip sampler, the transform applied to each clip and the configuration for the dataloaders.

 ```yaml
 datamodule: